Why was testing of private wells conducted and who conducted this study?

 The study involved laboratory analyses of private bedrock well samples collected by 478 private well owners located in 116 communities in central and northeastern Massachusetts.
 The study area was selected based upon a review of existing public bedrock well records, which indicate that higher arsenic concentrations occur in this area.
 Less is known about the distribution of uranium in bedrock well water.
 The study included uranium analysis in order to obtain a better understanding of its possible correlation with types of bedrock in Massachusetts.
 The USGS and the Massachusetts Department of Environmental Protection (MassDEP) jointly funded the private well study.

 To address any potential concerns about individual health impacts associated with arsenic and/or uranium detected in private well water samples taken during this project, the Massachusetts Department of Public Health (MDPH) offered urine testing as a public service to a subset of participants of the USGS study.
-Additional information regarding the MDPH urinalysis effort is provided in the MDPH document: Questions & Answers: Evaluation of Arsenic and Uranium in Urine as a Measure of Exposure to Contaminants in Selected Private Drinking Water Wells in Central and Northeastern Massachusetts.
 Contact MDPH for more information at 617-624-5757 or 800-240-4266.

 I get my drinking water from a well on my property.
 Should I be concerned about arsenic and uranium in my private well water?